 B. Public recreational development and public access associated with those facilities shall be located, designed and operated in a manner consistent with the purpose of the shoreline environment designation and that minimizes the impact on shoreline ecological functions.

-C. Non-water oriented recreation facilities or structures shall be setback two hundred (200) feet from the ordinary high water mark as described in Table 2.
+C. Non-water oriented recreation facilities or structures are prohibited..

 D. Recreational events and temporary uses in the public interest may be approved by the Administrator when those uses will not damage the shoreline area.